godotengine/godot-docs/classes/class_surfacetool.rst

     st.add_uv(Vector2(0, 0))
     st.add_vertex(Vector3(0, 0, 0))

-The ``SurfaceTool`` now contains one vertex of a triangle which has a UV coordinate and a specified :ref:`Color<class_Color>`.
-If another vertex were added without calls to :ref:`add_uv<class_SurfaceTool_method_add_uv>` or :ref:`add_color<class_SurfaceTool_method_add_color>` then the last values would be used.
+The above ``SurfaceTool`` now contains one vertex of a triangle which has a UV coordinate and a specified :ref:`Color<class_Color>`.
+If another vertex were added without calling :ref:`add_uv<class_SurfaceTool_method_add_uv>` or :ref:`add_color<class_SurfaceTool_method_add_color>`, then the last values would be used.

-It is very important that vertex attributes are passed **before** the call to :ref:`add_vertex<class_SurfaceTool_method_add_vertex>`, failure to do this will result in an error when committing the vertex information to a mesh.
+Vertex attributes must be passed **before** calling :ref:`add_vertex<class_SurfaceTool_method_add_vertex>`.
+Failure to do so will result in an error when committing the vertex information to a mesh.

 Additionally, the attributes used before the first vertex is added determine the format of the mesh.
-For example if you only add UVs to the first vertex, you cannot add color to any of the subsequent vertices.
+For example, if you only add UVs to the first vertex, you cannot add color to any of the subsequent vertices.

 Method Descriptions
 -------------------